*Updated on 14/1/2022

 So how is it different from ~다고 생각하다?
 Or rather, are there any differences at all between the two?
 Yes and no. They mean the same thing, but ~다고 생각하다 comes across as more assertive, like the speaker is more certain of their opinion, so it’s good for expressing beliefs and ideas you have a good deal of faith in.
 It’s sometimes translated as ‘I believe’ instead of ‘I think’ for that reason.

-I feel like the reason why the ~다는 생각 construction feels more indirect (and therefore softer) is because it essentially turns the whole thought into a description of the noun 생각.
+I also feel like the reason why the ~다는 생각 construction feels more indirect (and therefore softer) is that it essentially turns the whole thought into a description of the noun 생각.
 It’s like taking the long way to get to your point, so it doesn’t land as fast and hard.
-It gives the sentence overall a weaker momentum.
+The sentence overall has less momentum.

 You can also use a direct quote instead of an indirect one, like this: